Curriculum Detail - Grade 6

 • Visual Arts 6

-• Explore the historical and cultural contexts of art, and how art can be used to communicate ideas and emotions.
+• Explore the historical and cultural contexts of art.

 • Physical Education 6